 mask = torch.ones_like(observed_data) flat_len = 100 taper_len = 200 taper = torch.cos(torch.arange(taper_len)/taper_len * math.pi/2) mute_len = flat_len + 2*taper_len mute = torch.zeros(mute_len, device=device) mute[:taper_len] = taper mute[-taper_len:] = taper.flip(0) v_direct = 1700 for shot_idx in range(n_shots): sx = (shot_idx * d_source + first_source) * dx for receiver_idx in range(n_receivers_per_shot): rx = (receiver_idx * d_receiver + first_receiver) * dx dist = abs(sx - rx) arrival_time = dist / v_direct / dt mute_start = int(arrival_time) - mute_len//2 mute_end = mute_start + mute_len if (mute_start > nt): continue actual_mute_start = max(mute_start, 0) actual_mute_end = min(mute_end, nt) mask[shot_idx, receiver_idx, actual_mute_start:actual_mute_end] = \ mute[actual_mute_start-mute_start: actual_mute_end-mute_start] observed_scatter_masked = observed_data * mask

-The resulting image is already quite good after just one iteration.
+The resulting image is already quite good after just one iteration (RTM instead of LSRTM).
 Additional iterations of the optimiser might improve it, but might also require more careful setup for the optimisation to converge to a desirable output.